What Is a RACI Matrix? Definition, Examples, Uses

 RACI Matrix Pros & Cons

-• Enhanced Project Planning: Project managers make project planning more organized, efficient, and detailed.
+• Enhanced project planning: Project managers make project planning more organized, efficient, and detailed.

-• Identifiable Improvement Opportunities: Areas of improvement are more easily identified.
+• Identifiable improvement opportunities: Areas of improvement are more easily identified.

-• Easier Collaboration: Use of a RACI matrix creates a clear path for leadership to sign off on project steps, as project documentation in the RACI model is heavily emphasized.
+• Easier collaboration: Use of a RACI matrix creates a clear path for leadership to sign off on project steps, as project documentation in the RACI model is heavily emphasized.

-• Better Communication: Improves overall group communication as a whole.
+• Better communication: Improves overall group communication.

-While a RACI matrix can provide an overview of who is responsible for different tasks, it will not state what needs to be done.
+• Limits on task details and scope: While a RACI matrix can provide an overview of who is responsible for different tasks, it will not state what needs to be done.

-Project managers using an agile methodology like scrum may find it redundant since accountability, ownership, and ongoing communication is built into the scrum framework (i.e., product owner, scrum master, and daily standups with the team).
+• Not aligned to the agile methodology: Project managers using an agile methodology like scrum may find it redundant since accountability, ownership, and ongoing communication is built into the scrum framework (i.e., product owner, scrum master, and daily standups with the team).
 Additionally, agile focuses on team-based delivery and accountability, while the RACI framework and alternatives focus on individual responsibility and autonomous accountability.

 Free RACI Matrix Templates

-Colorful RACI Chart Template
+Colorful RACI chart template

 We love this template from Smartsheet because it’s colorful, thorough, and includes room for every party involved in the project.